lbriais/easy_app_helper/README.md

 require 'easy_app_helper'
 ```

-Then can can immediately access the logger or the config objects.
+Then you can immediately access the logger or the config objects.
 Here under a first example:

 ```ruby
 require 'easy_app_helper'